 The short story

-While it may not be directly talked about in the Bible, pornography clearly fits in with other sexual sins that the Bible warns us against.
+While it may not be directly discussed in the Bible, pornography clearly fits in with other sexual sins that the Bible warns us against.
 Indeed, masturbating to pornography is toxic to everything we are: our bodies, our minds, and our spirits.

 Pornography is not mentioned in the Bible, which should be fairly obvious.
 Pornography as we understand it today did not exist in the ancient world, especially since when most people talk about pornography they are talking about internet pornography.
-Pornography, whether on the internet or in magazines, has barely existed for even the last hundred years, so it’s no surprise that the Bible has really nothing to say about it.
+Pornography, whether on the internet or in magazines, has only existed for the last several hundred years, so it’s no surprise that the Bible has nothing to say about it.

-Well, if the Bible doesn’t say anything against pornography, does that mean looking at pornography is ok?
-No. There are many things not mentioned in the Bible explicitly that we can still say go against Christian morality.
+Well, if the Bible doesn’t say anything against pornography, does that mean looking at pornography is okay?
+No. There are many things not specifically mentioned in the Bible that we can still say go against Christian morality.
 We can do this by correctly understanding the Christian idea of morality, especially the Christian concept of the person.
-This is what theologians call a Christian “anthropology”.
+This is what theologians call a Christian anthropology.

 Your "anthropology" is how you understand being human

-Most modern people have the idea that human beings are just animals of a particular kind, and therefore there’s nothing of ultimate moral significance to our actions.
-This leads to the idea that we can really do whatever we want as long as it doesn’t hurt anyone else.
-This conception of radical freedom is especially prominent in North America, and historically has been called Liberalism.
-On this view, sexual pleasure is sort of just a quirk of our biology, and so looking at pornography isn’t a problem because it (supposedly) doesn’t hurt anyone.
+Most modern people believe that human beings are just animals of a particular kind, and therefore there’s nothing of ultimate moral significance to our actions.
+This belief leads to the idea that we can do whatever we want as long as it doesn’t hurt anyone else.
+This conception of radical freedom is especially prominent in North America.
+In this view, sexual pleasure is just a quirk of our biology, and so looking at pornography isn’t a problem because it (supposedly) doesn’t hurt anyone.

-This is the main thing to understand about sexuality in Christianity.
-If sex is a part of our nature and, in a sense, something very sacred, then that means you want to treat sexuality in a sacred manner.
-This isn’t particular to Christianity: all the great religious traditions throughout human history viewed things in the same way.
+If sex is a part of our nature and, in a sense, something very sacred, then we must treat sexuality in a sacred manner.
+This idea isn’t particular to Christianity: all the great religious traditions throughout human history viewed things in the same way.
 They may have differed on the exact details, but whenever people took morality seriously enough to put it into religious practice, they always put some sort of restrictions on sexuality (just as they did on eating) because they realized that there is spiritual significance to everything that we do.

 What is sexual immorality?

-Once you understand this, you can understand why the Bible would have constant references to what it calls “sexual immorality”.
+The spiritual significance of sex is why the Bible contains frequent references to what it calls “sexual immorality.”
 For example, in 1 Thessalonians, St. Paul admonishes his flock to “abstain from sexual immorality” as a path to their sanctification (4:3).
 Improper sexual conduct is constantly mentioned throughout the Bible (Lev 18:22, 20:13; Deut 23:17; Rom 1:26-27, 1 Cor 6:9; Jude 1:7).

 Of course, sexuality is a good thing.
 It’s central to who we are, a beautiful expression of love, and it literally creates human beings.
 Sexuality is such a powerful, good thing that it’s one of the most predominate images used in the Bible for the union of the church to Jesus.
 The prophet Isaiah writes, “For your Maker is your husband, the Lord of hosts is His name; and your Redeemer is the Holy One of Israel" (Isaiah 54:5).
 And in the New Testament, St. Paul uses the same imagery when he tells the church at Corinth, “For I have betrothed you to one husband, that I may present you as a chaste virgin to Christ" (2 Corinthians 11:2).

-Obviously sexuality is good and not evil, but that doesn’t mean there aren’t right or wrong ways to engage with it.
-Is pornography a bad way to engage your sexuality?
-On a Christian concept of sexuality, the answer is yes.
+Sexuality is good, not evil, but there are still right or wrong ways to engage with it.
+Is pornography a bad way to engage in sexuality?
+According to a Christian concept of sexuality, the answer is yes.

 The three Christian reasons to avoid porn